trpham/CodingPractice/add-two-numbers.md

         Node n = new Node(val);
         // Link the bridge between p and n p.next = n;
-        // Advance p, don't have to worry because
+        // Advance p, don't have to worry about loosing the path
-        // we already have res to keep track of the HEAD p = p.next;
+        // because we already have res to keep track of the HEAD p = p.next;
     }